+When recordation or filing of a plat or map is required by law, such plat or map shall be produced in recordable form.

-Certification - The plat or map of an ALTA/ACSM Land Title Survey shall bear only the following certification, unaltered, except as may be required pursuant to Section 3.B. above:
+Certification - The plat or map of an ALTA/NSPS Land Title Survey shall bear only the following certification, unaltered, except as may be required pursuant to Section 3.B. above:

 To (name of insured, if known), (name of lender, if known), (name of insurer, if known), (names of others as negotiated with the client):

-This is to certify that this map or plat and the survey on which it is based were made in accordance with the 2011 Minimum Standard Detail Requirements for ALTA/ACSM Land Title Surveys, jointly established and adopted by ALTA and NSPS, and includes Items of Table A thereof.
-The field work was completed on ___________.
+This is to certify that this map or plat and the survey on which it is based were made in accordance with the 2016 Minimum Standard Detail Requirements for ALTA/NSPS Land Title Surveys, jointly established and adopted by ALTA and NSPS, and includes Items ___________ of Table A thereof.
+The fieldwork was completed on ___________ [date].

-Date of Plat or Map:_____ (Surveyor’s signature, printed name and seal with Registration/License Number)
+Date of Plat or Map: ___________ (Surveyor’s signature, printed name and seal with Registration/License Number)

-Deliverables - The surveyor shall furnish copies of the plat or map of survey to the insurer and client, and as otherwise negotiated with the client.
+Deliverables - The surveyor shall furnish copies of the plat or map of survey to the insurer and client and as otherwise negotiated with the client.
 Hard copies shall be on durable and dimensionally stable material of a quality standard acceptable to the insurer.
-Digital copies of the plat or map may be provided in addition to, or in lieu of, hard copies in accordance with the terms of the contract.
+A digital image of the plat or map may be provided in addition to, or in lieu of, hard copies pursuant to the terms of the contract.
 When required by law or requested by the client, the plat or map shall be produced in recordable form and recorded or filed in the appropriate office or with the appropriate agency.

 TABLE A